 You might know that the room is 8 ft high, but now it becomes necessary to measure the height manually.

 Standard heights are measured from the bottom (sub-floor) of the floor that’s covered with your favorite choice of tiles/carpet to the ceiling with the help of measuring tape.

-2. Protect your flooring from the power rack
+2. Protect your flooring

 The protective flooring’s height must be deducted from the room’s total available vertical space to come up with the perfect height available for installing a power rack in your low ceiling room.